Florida Birds Of Prey: 21 Birds To Watch Out For!

-Florida has many different kinds of predatory birds, including Eagles, Falcons, Hawks, Vultures, Raptors, Owls and many more.
+Florida is home to many predatory birds, such as Eagles, Falcons, Hawks, Vultures, Raptors, Owls, and more.

-Identifying these birds of prey can be exciting; however, it is important to be careful and bring the right equipment in order to stay safe.
+Identifying these birds can be exciting, but it’s important to bring the right equipment and be cautious to stay safe.

-When provoked, birds of prey have been known to attack people and pets.
+Birds of prey have been known to attack people and pets when provoked.

-Check out our list of 21 Florida birds of prey that you should definitely check out…
+Check out our list of 26 Florida birds of prey…

 1. Golden Eagle

-The Golden Eagle is identifiable by its brown head and body along with its large wingspan that can reach up to 7 feet in length.
+Its wingspan can reach up to 7 feet in length.

 2. Bald Eagle